 Michael and Noreen have shared that after that first conversation, neither of them knew what Local Matters would ultimately become.
 But, they were clear about what Local Matters needed to be: a response to food system that just doesn’t work very well.
 It’s a food system that makes it challenging for communities in need to get access to healthful foods; a food system that makes it difficult for small and mid-size farmers to compete in the marketplace; and, a food system that is perpetuating generations of children whose lives will be negatively impacted by obesity and type-2 diabetes.

-Co-founders Michael Jones and Noreen Warnock, with other community support, chose the creation and implementation of a healthful food education curriculum for young children as a place to begin Local Matters' journey.
+Following a series of conversations and through lots of engagement with community partners, Michael and Noreen chose the creation and implementation of a healthful food education curriculum for young children as a place to begin Local Matters' journey.
 This curriculum (now our Food Matters program) drew from their collective expertise in public health, food preparation, community organizing and food system logistics, and set the foundation and vision for our organization.